-Easy rambling territory in inland Croatia is provided by wooded Mount Medvednica and the Samobor hills (Samoborsko gorje), both close to Zagreb and criss-crossed by well-used trails.
+Easy rambling territory in inland Croatia is provided by wooded Mount Medvednica close to Zagreb and crisscrossed by well-used trails.
 On the Adriatic coast, Učka, immediately above Opatija and Lovran, is one of the most easily accessible mountains, and can be safely bagged by the moderately fit hiker.
 Farther south, the more challenging Velebit range stretches for some 100km along the eastern shore of the Kvarner Gulf; its main hiking areas are around the Zavižan summit, near Senj, and the Paklenica National Park at Velebit’s southern end.
 In Dalmatia, the principal peaks are Kozjak and Mosor (immediately west and east of Split respectively) and, most challenging of all the Adriatic mountains, Biokovo, above the Makarska Riviera.

 Ranges such as the Velebit seem to invite extended expeditions, but unfortunately hut-to-hut walking in Croatia is still in its infancy, and no local travel agencies organize it.
 Mountain refuges (planinarski dom) run by local hiking associations do exist, but they’re usually only open at the weekend, making anything longer than a 36-hour trek unfeasible.

 Several parts of Croatia are ideally suited to cycling holidays, with inland Istria, the Dalmatian islands, the Lonjsko polje and the Baranja region of eastern Slavonia topping the list.
 Cycle routes are increasingly well marked and several local tourist organizations have published cycling maps.
-Hiring a bike is easy in the bigger Adriatic resorts, but can be tricky elsewhere.
-A number of local bed and breakfasts have begun stocking up on bikes that their guests can use – and we have mentioned these in the Guide wherever relevant.
-An initiative called Bike & Bed (w mojbicikl.hr) publishes a series of brochures detailing regional cycling itineraries, along with details of bike-friendly B&Bs that can be found along the way.
+Renting a bike is easy in the bigger Adriatic resorts, but can be tricky elsewhere.
+A number of local bed and breakfasts have begun stocking up on bikes that their guests can use.
+An initiative called Bike & Bed publishes a series of brochures detailing regional cycling itineraries, along with details of bike-friendly B&Bs that can be found along the way.

 Bikes can be transported in designated luggage vans on certain inter-city trains, notably those operating on the Zagreb–Split, Zagreb–Rijeka, Zagreb–Osijek and Zagreb–Varaždin routes.
 There’s a flat fee of 30Kn for each bike.
 If cycling in a group of more than four people you should contact the station of departure five days in advance to book your space.